SalesVu POS Review

-- Connects the employee schedule with the appointment schedule calendar.
-This ensures that if a particular employee isn’t available to provide a specific service then an appointment will not be booked.
+- It connects the employee schedule with the appointment schedule calendar.
+This ensures that if a particular employee isn’t available to provide a specific service, then an appointment will not be booked.

-- Allows you to set a duration for an appointment.
+- It allows you to set a duration for an appointment.

-- Allows you to set up and customize commissions.
+- You can set up and customize commissions.

 - A customer scheduling app is currently in beta testing.
 I’m told that while it can be used by restaurants for customers to order food, it’s mostly directed at professional services.